uhyeay2/TestingDemo/README.md

 This project is meant to introduce you to Unit Tests and Integration Tests.
 Here we will cover both kinds of tests and discuss the differences between them.

-Below is some context on what a unit an integration test are, as well as some addition definiton to help this demo make sense.
+Below is some information to help understand the differences between Unit and Integration Tests.

 ## What is a 'Dependency' ?